-Moderate alcohol use may be of most benefit if you have existing risk factors for heart disease.
-However, you can take other steps to improve your heart health besides drinking — eating a healthy diet and exercising, for example, which have more robust research behind them.
+While moderate alcohol use may be of benefit for individuals who have existing risk factors for heart disease, you can take other steps to improve your heart health besides drinking.
+For example, eating a healthy diet and being physically active have much greater health benefits and have been more extensively studied.

-Keep in mind that even moderate use isn't risk-free.
-For example, drinking and driving is never a good idea.
+Keep in mind that even moderate alcohol use isn't risk-free.
+For example, even light drinkers (those who have no more than one drink a day) have a tiny, but real, increased risk of some cancers, such as esophageal cancer.
+And drinking and driving is never a good idea.

 Heavy drinking is defined as more than three drinks on any day or more than seven drinks a week for women and for men older than age 65, and more than four drinks on any day or more than 14 drinks a week for men age 65 and younger.